In consideration of the health and welfare of visitors, volunteers, and staff, Mia is temporarily closed to the public. Learn more here.

 Your Story, Our Story

-In 2017–18 Mia’s Department of Student and Teacher Learning partnered with three high schools—LEAP High School in St. Paul and Washburn and Roosevelt high schools in Minneapolis—on a national project called Your Story, Our Story.
+Since 2017, Mia’s Department of Student and Teacher Learning has partnered with four high schools (LEAP in St. Paul, Washburn and Roosevelt in Minneapolis, and Park Center in Brooklyn Park) and two middle schools (Washington Technology Magnet in St. Paul, and Field Community School in Minneapolis) on a national project called Your Story, Our Story.
 This is part of a larger Mia partnership with the Tenement Museum in New York aimed to expand participation in the online exhibition that collects and shares immigrant stories focused on significant objects and cultural traditions.
 Students began the program with a visit to Mia for a tour focused on artworks that tell immigration and migration stories, and then shared their own stories online.
 Take a look at their and other Mia partner stories here.

 Girls Design the World: Supporting Green Communities with STEAM